Manfred Cuntz: Research

-Cuntz's research focuses on the probability and possible distribution of extraterrestrial life on extrasolar planets and moons and "is based on a pure theoretical approach."
+In his early research Cuntz expanded on his Ph.D. work while pursuing hydrodynamic simulations of stellar atmospheres and winds.
+He also considered observational data obtained by the International Ultraviolet Explorer and the Hubble Space Telescope.
+Cuntz's subsequent and more recent research focuses on the probability and possible distribution of extraterrestrial life on extrasolar planets and moons and "is based on a pure theoretical approach."

-In 2000, Manfred Cuntz, together with Zdzislaw Musielak (UTA) and Steven Saar of the Harvard-Smithsonian Center for Astrophysics, made predictions "that planetary magnetic fields could produce detectable effects on stars".
+In 2000, Manfred Cuntz, together with Zdzislaw Musielak (UTA) and Steven Saar of the Harvard-Smithsonian Center for Astrophysics, predicted "that planetary magnetic fields could produce detectable effects on stars".
 This phenomenon was later observed in 2003 by E. Shkolnik of the University of British Columbia, Canada.
 The underlying effect also allows to quantify magnetic fields in certain exoplanets.
 Cuntz also argued that "extreme magnetic protection by a powerful planetary magnetic dipole field" could increase the probability that a planet is habitable even if it is subject to "extreme ultraviolet and x-ray" radiation from its star.

 In 2007, together with colleagues from the Potsdam Institute for Climate Impact Research (PIK), he contemporaneously came to the same conclusion as the group of F. Selsis (ENS Lyon), namely that the proposed exoplanet Gliese 581d, a super-Earth, is the first planet identified to be situated in a habitable zone outside the Solar System.
 Since about 2014, based on new data, the existence of Gliese 581d has been disputed; however, the discussion on this is not yet complete.

 In 2010, in collaboration with his then-graduate student Jason Eberle, Cuntz explored the reality of a planet in the Nu Octantis system, which apparently is situated in a retrograde orbit.
 The existence of this planet was first suggested by the team of David Ramm at the University of Canterbury, New Zealand.
 Cuntz noted that "[Our studies] provide evidence for the first case of a planet in a retrograde orbit in a stellar binary system".
 Rudolf Dvorak, a professor at the University of Vienna, pointed out that "[t]he results of Eberle and Cuntz are important for the big hot topic of astronomy, namely extrasolar planets, and especially interesting for the dynamics of planets in double stars [noting that] in the solar neighborhood more than 60 percent of the stars are not single."
 In 2025, additional evidence in support of this planet was obtained by Ho Wan Cheng, University of Hong Kong, and colleagues.